-Previous geophysical studies (gravimetry, seismic prospecting, borehole measurements) have allowed to constrain a 3D model of the basin.
-This model allows numerical simulation of ground motion up to 1 Hz.
-Ambient noise measurements have also allowed us to obtain Vs profiles.
 Before the Sismovalp project, seven permanent stations of the french accelerometric network (RAP) were already deployed in the Grenoble area (one on the bedrock and six in the basin, including two within a borehole).
-Thank to these stations records, the amplification caused by the lacustrine layer was observed in the Grenoble valley in a frequency range of 0.3 to 5 Hz.
+Thank to these stations records, the amplification caused by the lacustrine layer was observed in the Grenoble valley in a frequency range of 0.3 to 5Hz.

-Instrumentation and measurements realized in the valley during the project

-The 8 September 2006, Mw=4.6 Vallorcine earthquake (about 150 km from Grenoble) and its aftershock sequence were recorded with 20 temporary broadband stations deployed inside the basin to characterize ground motion in the valley of Grenoble.
+In 2005, 20 temporary broadband stations were deployed inside the basin to characterize ground motion in the valley of Grenoble.
 Half of the stations were deployed along a 2D profile across the Eastern part of the valley, with the objective of characterizing surface waves diffracted off the valley edges.
+Thanks to this experiment, the Mw 4.6 Vallorcine earthquake (08/09/2005, about 150km from Grenoble) has produced a unique set of data which is currently analysed.
 The other half was distributed to cover the central part of the valley in order to characterize, at the kilometrescale, the spatial variability of the amplification and lengthening of duration of ground motion.
 A permanent borehole station has also been installed at 40 meters depth (Montbonnot borehole).

--Montbonnot Borehole
+To study in more detail the effects of surface geology on seismic ground motion, microtremor free-field measurements have been performed at 300 points (Guégen et al, 2007).

-Figure 2 : situation of the stations in the Grenoble valley.
-Flyers represent the RAP network, whereas the red crosses represent broadband velocimeters deployed temporarily to analyze site effects.
+Figure 2: situation of the stations: flags represent the RAP network, whereas the red crosses represent broadband velocimeters deployed temporarily to analyze site effects.